Anna Hidalgo, Doctoral Candidate

 Department of Sociology,

-Before beginning my doctoral studies, I worked with the CDC’s National HIV Behavioral Surveillance Study at the AIDS Action Committee of Massachusetts, and was a Senior Research Assistant with the NIH Adolescent Trials Network at The Fenway Institute.
+Before beginning my doctoral studies, I worked with the CDC’s National HIV Behavioral Surveillance Study at the AIDS Action Committee of Massachusetts, and was a Senior Research Assistant for the NIH Adolescent Trials Network at The Fenway Institute.
 I also worked as a Research and Planning specialist at Action for Boston Community Development.

 - MPhil Sociology, Columbia University, 2019